-In SN #10 we talked about the challenges of OKR, while in SN #20 we talked about the benefits.
+We have talked about the challenges of adopting OKR before, and we also shared the benefits experienced by both managers and team members.
 One question that people often asked is: how long does it take for a company or any individual to overcome the challenges and reap the benefits of OKR?

 Our answer was usually met with a muted response.
 There is no one size fits all was what we said.
 After all, overcoming the challenges of OKR depends on a variety of factors, specifically the amount of time and effort one puts to learn and practice OKR.